Three reasons to visit Bright in May

 La Fiera is Myrtleford's annual Italian Festival and celebrates all things to do with Italian art, heritage, culture and of course food and wine.
 There is a strong Italian population in this part of Victoria and it's one of the reasons we feel so at home here.
 Our tour will include a visit to La Fiera on the second evening.
 Bright usually also has an annual Autumn Festival in May, which is a full ten days of celebrations.
 The highlight is the Gala Weekend with a market, music in the streets and a grand parade.
 Sadly for Bright this year the Autumn Festival will not go ahead, but it is well worth remembering for future years.

-Our tour has three nights in Bright itself, with hikes on Mount Buffalo and around the Ovens Valley, and three nights up at Falls Creek from where we explore the wild mountain scenery of Victoria's ski country.
+Our tour has four nights in Bright itself, with hikes on stunning nearby Mount Buffalo and around the Ovens Valley.
+Find out more!